Learning non-Gaussian graphical models via Hessian scores and triangular transport: Examples

 \section{Examples}

 In this section we apply the \textsc{sing} algorithm to learn the Markov structure of several non-Gaussian datasets.
 Section~\ref{ssec:but} presents results for the butterfly distribution and demonstrates the value of an iterative algorithm for recovering the Markov structure.
 Section~\ref{ssec:nonp} applies \textsc{sing} to data from nonparanormal distributions that were considered in \citet{liu2009nonparanormal}.
 Surprisingly, affine transport map approximations to the target density (i.e., with polynomial degree $\beta = 1$) work well for these nonparanormal examples, even with highly non-Gaussian marginals.
 In Section~\ref{ssec:x3} we use an analytical example to further investigate why a linear map might still work for non-Gaussian data.
 We then examine a generalization of the nonparanormal setting in Section~\ref{ssec:beta2}, where the target distribution is given by a diagonal transformation of a non-Gaussian base distribution.
 In these examples, we use the approximation class of the transport map that represents the base density also to approximate the target density, and still recover the correct graph.
-Finally, in Section~\ref{ssec:l96} we consider a higher-dimensional physics-based dataset arising from the Lorenz-96 dynamical system.
+Finally, in Sections~\ref{ssec:l96} and \ref{ssec:cells} we consider two application-oriented examples: a higher-dimensional physics-based dataset arising from the Lorenz-96 dynamical system and a data set that captures interactions in a protein-signaling network.

 In all of our numerical experiments, we parameterize the transport maps using the integrated squared representation introduced in Section~\ref{ssec:par}, thereby enforcing the monotonicity of each map component by construction.
-Within the \textsc{sing} algorithm, we employ the reverse Cholesky ordering as a heuristic to order the variables in the map.
+Within the \textsc{sing} algorithm, we use the ordering heuristics described in Section~\ref{ssec:ordering} to identify a good permutation at each iteration.
 Following the analysis in Section~\ref{sec:scaling}, we set the threshold to $f(n) = c \sqrt{\log n }$ where $c \in \mathbb{R}$ is a constant.
 While $c$ can be chosen via cross-validation to improve empirical performance, any value is consistent for learning the graph, and we set $c = 1$ in our numerical investigations.
 Before running \textsc{sing}, we standardize each variable in the dataset by subtracting the empirical mean and dividing by the empirical standard deviation.
 This normalization step ensures all of the variables are on a similar scale and improves empirical performance.